Vasectomy Reversal Surgery

 The meticulous microsurgical surgical approach takes longer to perform (usually around 1.5 – 2 hours) but offers the patients superior outcomes in terms of patency and pregnancy rates when compared to the open technique (takes less than 1 hour).

-Dr Lok is an sub-specialised microsurgeon who offers this new minimally invasive approach to performing microsurgical vasectomy reversal surgery.
+Dr Derek Lok is an sub-specialised microsurgeon who offers the meticulous microsurgical vasectomy reversal procedure.
 There are significant benefits to this approach when compared to ‘open’ surgery.

 A single midline or two 0.5 cm “keyhole” small scrotal incisions are required, similar to when the initial vasectomy was performed (but often smaller in reversal surgery as done by a microsurgeon while initial vasectomy often done using scalpel).
 See Photos Below *.

 Previous vasectomy site is dissected with dead scar tissues removed (we don’t leave lumpy tissues behind), the tied-off part identified and excised, the ends refashioned, and patency of each lumen tested.
 The vas openings with diameter less than ½ millimetre are re-joined in two overlapping layers achieving water seal effect with sutures that are hardly visible to the naked eye (magnified under operative microscope up to 40x of normal vision) with very fine 8-9 O sutures, without holding clamps (minimise tissue handling and trauma).

 The advantages of this technique over the “open” method includes:

 - Minimally invasive approach

 - Meticulous overlapping double layer re-join using very fine sutures